Boker Kwaiken Carbon Fiber 01BO298

 Overall this knife is pretty top notch and I haven’t found any flaws thus far with it.
 Whether you are looking for something dressy to carry or something to EDC – this is a affordable knife and I highly recommend checking it out.

-Check out my preferred affiliate dealers for this knife.
-By using our affiliate dealers it helps fund my work at Blade Reviews 101 and keep the reviews flowing!
+Check out my preferred dealers for this knife.
+By using our dealers it helps fund my work at Blade Reviews 101 and keep the reviews flowing!
 I really do appreciate your support and if you do buy new gear, I’d love to hear what you think of it!